Watch the webinar now:

 Importance for buyers:

-• Cost control: By taking CO₂ costs into account in procurement decisions, buyers can better control the total cost of goods.
+• Cost control: By factoring CO₂ costs into procurement costs, buyers can better control the total cost of goods.

 • Transparency and traceability: Clear documentation of CO₂ emissions and the certificates acquired improves transparency in the supply chain.

-• Legal certainty: Compliance with EUDR regulations minimizes legal risks and potential fines.
+• Legal certainty: Compliance with EUDR regulations minimizes legal risk management and potential fines.

 • Sustainability goals: Supporting the company's sustainability and climate protection goals by selecting environmentally friendly suppliers.